alyssonjs/map-near-places/README.md

 API REST that shows the user's closest locations.

+## Docker:
+to inicialize docker just fallow the steps: if you have any permissions issue, just run the following commands with "sudo";

+- docker-compose build
+- docker-compose run app rake db:create
+- docker-compose run app rake db:migrate
+- docker-compose up

+and the server is on!

 ## Documentation:

 -To know how to basic create places e get them by your current location proximity: https://documenter.getpostman.com/view/9971759/TzXukJXC